Are you looking for the best way to maximize your time during a weekend in Key West? Keep reading – our Key West itinerary has you covered!

 Address: 518 Elizabeth St, Key West, FL 33040

-Immerse yourself in the colorful, fluttering wings of hundreds of butterflies at the Key West Butterfly and Nature Sanctuary.
+Immerse yourself in the colorful, fluttering wings of hundreds of butterflies at the Key West Butterfly and Nature Conservatory.

 De-stress in this tropical sanctuary, which offers a magical experience as visitors are surrounded by colorful plants, birds, and butterflies.